renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+### certificateAuthority

+certificateAuthority overrides trusted CA certificate.

+### privateKey

+Specifies the privateKey for mTLS authentication.

+### certificate

+Specifies the certificate chain in PEM format for mTLS authentication.

 ## ignoreDeprecated

 By default, Renovate won't update a dependency version to a deprecated release unless the current version was _itself_ deprecated.